Courtesy of Equinor

 #2 – Bay du Nord GHG Emission Intensities

-Newfoundland and Labrador's offshore sector produces one of the lowest carbon-intensive barrels of oil in the world, at an average of less than 19 kilograms of CO2 equivalent.
+Newfoundland and Labrador's offshore sector produces one of the lowest carbon-intensive barrels of oil in the world, at an average of around 8kg of CO2 equivalent.
 Furthermore, Carbon emissions in Canada's offshore oil and gas industry are estimated to be 30 per cent below the global average at extraction.

 If the world is going to need oil for decades yet, why wouldn't we want it to come from the least GHG-intensive sources of supply possible?